Cycad: Phylogeny

 The two extant families of cycads both belong to the order Cycadales, and are the Cycadaceae and Zamiaceae (including Stangeriaceae).
 These cycads may have changed little since the Jurassic in comparison to some other plant divisions, but are by no means "living fossils" as they have continued to evolve.
 Based on genetic studies, cycads are thought to be more closely related to Ginkgo than to other living gymnosperms.
 They diverged from each other during the early Carboniferous.

 External phylogeny

-The Cycads have traditionally been thought to be basal within the seed plants.
-A more modern view is that they are Gymnosperms.
+The Cycads have traditionally been thought to fall within the seed plants as the sister lineage to other groups.
+However, a more modern view is that they are Gymnosperms.